tastycode-dev/tastycode-dev.github.io/_drafts/notes.md

 ## Quant Corner

+- What goes wrong when pricing Americans with Black-Scholes ?
+How to tell if the model works ?
+PnL explain.

 - Finite Difference: Multi-center grid

 - Local Volatility with FD PDE.
 Solve Dupire equation.
 Calibrate to American option prices.
 Switch to moneyness.

 - Interview Quants.
-Start with CS collegues.
+Start with CS colleagues.

 - Study correlation.